wanghaisheng/tiktoka-studio-uploader/README.md

-**Caution**

-main branch may not work, I am working on v0.1.16 to refactor a lot, bring an embed fake browser to avoid capcha especially for tiktok and other bot detect to ease the upload and keep your account safe.
+**Update**

+1. we now support tiktok now by sessionId way,and you can even grab a sessionid in your local pc and use it in your remote server.check [tiktok how to doc](./how-to-upload-tiktok.md)

+2. Hungup the  support an embed fake browser fingerprint to tiktok

+3. will support tiktok official api

 for tiktok part,lately there is official api coming, I created another repo for building with official api way:

 https://github.com/wanghaisheng/tiktok-opensdk-web

+4. will support playwright way for tiktok, especially for the rotate capcha verify

 <!-- MANPAGE: BEGIN EXCLUDED SECTION -->
 <div align="center">